avyanab/avyanab/README.md

 🌎 - I love traveling, tropical beaches, and trying new food/drinks.

 🎶 - Most times you'll find me listening to Lofi Girl when I'm studying or working on projects.
-Other times, I switch between Coldplay & Miguel.

 <ins>Feel free to connect with me here:</ins>